qdrant/landing_page/qdrant-landing/content/documentation/search.md

 There are many ways to estimate the similarity of vectors with each other.
 In Qdrant terms, these ways are called metrics.
-The choice of metric depends on the way of vectors obtaining and in particular on the method of neural network encoder training.
+The choice of metric depends on vectors obtaining and, in particular, on the method of neural network encoder training.

 Qdrant supports these most popular types of metrics: